sigcpp/sigcpp.github.io/_posts/2020-06-08-return-value-optimization.md

    get the benefit of RVO?
 If yes, make a general statement on the circumstances in which a calling function gets the benefit of RVO.
 If you say `main` does not get the benefit of RVO, explain why and point to the part of the program's output that supports your position.
-In any case submit a Compiler Explorer link to the revised program.
+In either case, submit a Compiler Explorer link to the revised program.

     {:start="i"}
     1. Add a function named `use_E` which receives a `const` reference to an instance of